space-wizards/docs/src/en/space-station-14/round-flow/antagonists/contracts-and-rep.md

 It also reduces EMAG functionality

 - The Anti-Matter Cascader
-  - When inserted into the AME Controller, allows the controller to go beyond the safety limits to generate an anti-matter explosion.
+  - When inserted into the AME Controller, allows the controller to go beyond the safety limits to generate a large and destructive anti-matter explosion.
 - The Particle Hyper-Acceleration Module
   - When inserted into the Particle Accelerator Console, allows the console to go beyond the safety limits to generate powerful singularity breaches and tesla-looses.